iivanoo/covid-apps-observer/data/data_ca/reports/resources/ca.albertahealthservices.contacttracing___1.5.0/report.md

 > Stay safe and stay home Wear mask<br> :date: __2020-11-16 04:15:40__

 > EDIT: *NO LONGER A BATTERY DRAINER* It seems something was updated.
 Version 1.4 Get back to work, 'Berta.
 (Previous Review: Battery drainer.
 The only way to reasonably use the app is to turn it on around others.
 Otherwise, not a "set it, forget it" solution.
 The overall function of the app is clearly explained, and is fine to use when needed.
 No crashes, flawless app persistence.)<br> :date: __2020-11-13 00:17:06__

-> Sometimes it eats battery.
-Not sure why.
-Otherwise just sits there<br> :date: __2020-11-12 08:20:45__

-> Flawless installation and just works away in the background consuming very little battery.
-Every Albertan should be installing this app.<br> :date: __2020-11-09 01:25:41__